 Make shallow (2cm) holes about 2.5-3in apart and put 3 carrot seeds in each one then fill over with your soil mix or compost then thoroughly water.
 Keep the soil or compost wet going forward to ensure the roots get enough water to maximise growth.
 The drainage holes will expel any excess.
 Carrots are best planted in March in partial sun.

 Care of carrots in a planter

-Once your seedlings have reached about 1 inch high, (they should be growing in groups of 3), trim 2 out of 3 down to near the soil level, leaving only one per planting group standing.
+Once your seedlings have reached about 1 inch high, trim 2 out of 3 down to near the soil level, leaving only one per planting group standing.
 After a couple of days if the stems start to lean, mound up a little bit of soil to straighten it back up and ensure the root is completely submerged.
 If the orange root is exposed to sunlight it will turn green and taste bitter.
 Your delicious container grown carrots should be ready after 2.5 months, they can be harvested a week or two beforehand if you prefer them sweeter.